gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

 keytool -import -alias trustcert -noprompt -file root.cert -keystore trust.jks -storepass trustKeyStorePassword
 ```

-You can convert the Trust Keystore from a JKS to PKCS12 format, using the same command which is specified in Step 2.
+To convert the Trust Keystore from a JKS to PKCS12 format, use the same command which is specified in Step 2.

 ### Validating KeyStores

-Use the following command to validate the keystore file.
-Using this both the identity and trust keystores can be validated.
+Use the following command to validate the keystore file (both identity and trust keystores can be validated).

 ```
 keytool  -list -v -keystore <keystorefile>